Achieving No Net Loss For Communities And Biodiversity In Uganda

 - Work with NEMA and Nature Uganda to improve their understanding on how to achieve NNL through biodiversity offsetting so that they are better equipped to design, implement, monitor and evaluate biodiversity offsets.

 - Establish a Business and Biodiversity Forum, enabling government, NGOs and businesses to work together on NNL of biodiversity goals for development which better account for local people’s needs and priorities.

 - Draft new international guidelines on incorporating social costs and benefits into biodiversity offsetting.

-- Social data collection was completed in Feb 2017; analysis and write up is currently underway, with first outputs expected in early 2018.
+Social data collection was completed in Feb 2017; analysis and write up is complete.

 Download the project flyer here

 Presentation training on social aspects of Biodiversity NNL in Uganda here

 BBOP Webinar on Social Principles for NNL, September 2018 you can download the Presentation materials here